theias/ias_package_shell/doc/ias-guided-packaging-full-project-path-mappings.md

+# Full Project Paths

+There are currently 2 layouts that are chosen from automatically by the libraries:

+* src
+* installed

+There is soon to be another, "exports".

+This refers to a future standard containing the exports layout; at this time if a library doesn't implement it, it's just not implemented.

+## "exports" layout

+## "src" layout

+This is intended to be used when the source code of the program is located in the "src" dir of the project, b

+## "installed" layout

+# Complicated stuff that I could have probably phrased better below

 # Guided Packaging - "Full Project" Path Mappings

 In order to disambiguate directories in the project's repository vs. the installation